ElectionDataAnalysis/electiondata/docs/Sample_Session.md

 count_of_state_senate_districts=56
 count_of_us_house_districts=14
 ```
-Because the `results_directory` folder has a subfolder `Georgia`, the dataloading routines will look for information specific to Georgia in the repository folder [src/jurisdictions/Georgia](../src/jurisdictions/Georgia).
+Because the `input_directory` folder has a subfolder `Georgia`, the dataloading routines will look for information specific to Georgia in the repository folder [src/jurisdictions/Georgia](../src/jurisdictions/Georgia).

 1. Delete the folder [src/jurisdictions/Georgia](../src/jurisdictions/Georgia).
 2. Navigate to your working directory.